ryssbowh/craft-themes/README.md

 Blocks will be included in the project config, but for the blocks that reference an element the information will not be saved in the project config (because elements are different from an environment to another), those are : Entry, Category and User.
 Those blocks will need to be resaved in the new environment they are deployed to, to reference the correct element.

+### Caching

+You can choose a cache strategy for each block which defines how the block is cached.
+This plugin comes with 3 strategies :

+- Global : Will cache the same block for all urls
+- Url path : Will cache separately or each url path
+- Url path (with query) : Same as above but will also look at the query string

+Each of those strategies can be set to cache differently whether the user is logged in or out, or cache differently for each logged in user.

 ## Displays

 ![Displays](images/displays.png)